 That’s because there’s a lot of red tape that often scuppers a budding company’s plans.
 If your company has struggled to get the finance it needs, then alternative business funding, like business tax credits, might help.

 It may sound vague, but alternate business finance is any kind of funding that doesn’t come from your typical high-street lender.
-That makes it seem like it’s a problem to go to your bank for a business loan, which of course it’s not: mainstream financing is a viable business loan option for many companies.

-In any case, for your business to reach its potential and attain new heights, you’ll likely need to raise some capital by looking into finance alternatives, such as business tax credits.
+In any case, for your business to reach its potential and attain new heights, you’ll likely need to raise some capital by looking into finance alternatives, such as tax credits.
 That way, your business can bypass the irksome and limiting requirements it would otherwise face by using traditional lenders.

-As well as claiming business tax credits, there are other finance alternatives that can raise working capital for your business.
-Unlike business tax credits, however, they can be complicated and risky.
+As well as claiming tax credits, there are other finance alternatives that can raise working capital for your business.
+Unlike tax credits, however, they can be complicated and risky.
 This is simply due to the fact that tax credits concern finance that you are entitled to with HMRC.
 It’s really that straightforward.

-These comparatively complicated and risky options include:
+These comparatively complicated and risky options include

 Asset funding uses a company’s balance sheet to determine the value of the assets you already own.
 This is then used as security to borrow money.
 The trouble is, if your balance sheet is valued low, you might not be able to borrow as much as you might need.